Fletcher-class destroyer: Notes

-In 2018, Kidd was used as the filming location for the fictional USS Keeling DD-548 (codenamed Greyhound), from C.S.
-Forester's novel The Good Shepherd, in her appearance in the book's 2020 cinematic adaptation, Greyhound.
+In 2018, Kidd was used as the filming location for the fictional USS Keeling DD-548 (codenamed Greyhound), from C. S. Forester's novel The Good Shepherd, in her appearance in the book's 2020 cinematic adaptation, Greyhound.

-On 14 April 2022, museum ship USS The Sullivans sank at her Pier in the Buffalo Naval Park.
+On 14 April 2022, museum ship USS The Sullivans sank at her pier in the Buffalo Naval Park.
 The depth of water prevented complete sinking.
 Since then, the ship has been refloated and restoration of the ship's electric system and interior spaces is ongoing.

+On 29 March 2023, the Museum of Antidictatorial Struggle HS Velos D-16 sustained damage caused by a storm while docked at Nea Paralia, Thessaloniki.
+Two tug boats were sent out to prevent further damage by holding her in place.
+After an investigation by the Ministry of Shipping, the damage was deemed non-threatening to the stability and durability of the ship.
+Similarly on 19 November 2023 strong gales caused its stern to slam onto the promenade of Nea Paralia resulting in the stern being breached.
+The day after repair operations began.